vatis-project/website/docs/client.md

 5. Once you are satisfied, click the **Save** button.
 The ATIS will begin transmitting on the network.

 When a new METAR update is available, you will be notified by the client icon flashing in the taskbar and the ATIS letter blinking yellow.
 See [ATIS Composites](client?id=atis-composites) section for details on how to acknowledge the update.
 Follow steps 2-5 to record a new ATIS.

-## Software Updates

-Each time you launch vATIS, it will check if there is a newer version available.
-You will be prompted if a new update is available.

-If you choose to download the update, vATIS will download the updated installer.
-When the download is complete, vATIS will close and the installer will open to begin the installation of the new version.

 ## Text Parsing Rules